a-b/Home-Automation/README.md

 ## Creating persistant names for usb serial devices ##

-To make sure that our units gets locked at these "ttypoints" we can follow this guide link: http://hintshop.ludvig.co.nz/show/persistent-names-usb-serial-devices/
+To make sure that our units gets locked at these "ttypoints" we can follow this guide  http://hintshop.ludvig.co.nz/show/persistent-names-usb-serial-devices/

 enter command
 **lsusb**